vitorduarte/phonebook/README.md

 This command will run an instance of MongoDB, Grafana, Prometheus and the application Phonebook.

+## Docs

+An postman collection was provided with the requests to using the application.
+You can import using the file `postman_collection.json`

 ## Metrics

 The application exposes metrics for prometheus on `/metrics` endpoint.